top of page

 As the town was still asleep at around 9am, I went back to the hotel to rest until 10am.
 There was a shop that I wanted to visit and it opened at 10am.
 I made my way to the shop, which was located diagonally opposite Tong Huat Confectionery.

-There was no factory tour at Kluang Coffee Powder Factory and I would not want to buy any products and carry them for the next 20+ days across Malaysia.
-The only thing that I could do was to order a cup of affogato from The Kopi Factory, sat at the table, enjoyed the cold coffee dessert and stayed away from the scorching sun as long as possible.
+There was no factory tour at Kluang Coffee Powder Factory and I would not want to buy any coffee beans or powder and carry them for the next 20+ days across West Malaysia.
+The only thing that I could do was to order a cup of affogato from The Kopi Factory cafe, sat at a table, enjoyed the cold coffee dessert and stayed away from the scorching sun as long as possible.

 12:30pm, lunch time.
-I walked to a cafe that was located in a desolated corner along Jalan Sekolah Chong Hwa.
+I left the coffee factory and walked to a cafe that was located in a desolated corner along Jalan Sekolah Chong Hwa.
 No one would ever want to walk to the cafe under the hot sun — except probably me.
 And this was the second time I did it.

 I was the only customer in Loveyog, or Cow Cow Yogurt, on a weekday noon.
 But I liked the quietness.
 Per the staff’s recommendations, I had Korean Jjajang Ramen (sweet & spicy) and taro yogurt.
 I finally got to try their yogurt which I missed nearly two years ago.